Estimating the values and variations of neutron star observables by dense nuclear matter properties: Compact stars in the effective models

 The model variants in both symmetric and asymmetric case show similar behaviour as the EoS on Fig.~\ref{fig:eos_comp}: the curves separate based on whether or not they are parametrized to reproduce the effective mass or Landau mass.
 Models with smaller effective mass systematically produce higher maximum mass stars compared to their parametrization with larger effective mass (Landau mass).
 Moreover all models fitted for the effective mass value in Table~\ref{tab:fitting_data} produce higher maximum star mass than the ones fitted for the Landau mass.
 Since the Landau mass and effective mass are not independent~\eqref{eq:landau_mass} the above statement is equivalent to saying that higher effective mass produces smaller maximum star mass.
 This picture is supported by the curve corresponding to the model variant parametrized by the optimal mass eq.~\eqref{eq:optimal_mass}, which is the best fit of the model.
 The maximum star mass in this case is between the values produced by parametrizations described by smaller and larger effective nucleon mass than the optimal mass value.

-The above means that including $\beta$-equilibrium and asymmetry in the extended $\sigma$-$\omega$ model changes the $M$-$R$ diagram in a consistent way.
-The relative positions of the curves remains as it was in the symmetric case.
+The above means that including $\beta$-equilibrium and asymmetry in the extended $\sigma$-$\omega$ model changes the $M$-$R$ diagram in a consistent way ({\sl solid color lines}).
+The relative positions of the curves remains as it was in the symmetric case ({\sl dashed color lines}).
 They retain the separation of the $M$-$R$ curves corresponding to the effective mass as discussed above.
 If a model in the symmetric case produces higher maximum star mass than another than this will be the same for the asymmetric case.
 A similar observations can be made for the maximum radius of the stars.

 The effect of including $\beta$-equilibrium on a single $M$-$R$ also clear: it increases the maximum neutron star mass and the radius compared to pure symmetric nuclear matter case.
 The effect of including asymmetry is much larger on the neutron star radius than on the maximum neutron star mass.
 This means that very precise mass and radius measurements are needed to detect effect of asymmetric nuclear matter on the $M$-$R$ diagram.